cybersoel/LabAzureEntraADConnect/README.md

 ---

-***In addition to the diagram above, we will practice desynchronization between the domain controller and the Azure AD.***
+***In addition to the diagram above, we will go over how to desynchronize the domain controller and the Azure AD.***

 <br />
 <br />